 You can purchase a copy of Exceed (formerly known as Hummingbird Exceed).
 Exceed is an X server for Windows that will allow you to do X11 forwarding directly to your desktop.
 Please note that we do not officially support Exceed and cannot provide help in its configuration.

-You can download a copy of Cygwin 1.7 or later from their site.
+You can download a copy of Cygwin 1.7 or later from the Cygwin website.
 This includes an X11 client and server.
 As with Exceed, we do not officially support Cygwin and cannot provide help in its installation or configuration.

 ITS Virtual Sites